jbroerken/mrhpsapp/README.txt

 ##

 The mrhpsapp project provides the default application platform service for the MRH platform.
-It manages application launches (both instant and timed) as well as the default applications defined for the MRH platform.
+It manages application launches (both instant and timed) for the MRH platform.

 ##